Russification of Ukraine: Stalin takes power

 At the 12th Party Congress in April 1923, Joseph Stalin successfully crushed the opposition mounted by the Ukrainians and Georgians.
 Christian Rakovsky, the head of the Ukrainian government, made reference to Lenin's notes on the nationality question and advocated handing some of the central government's powers to the republics.
 Stalin was not impressed and replied that placing "the Great Russian proletariat in a position of inferiority with the formerly oppressed nations is an absurdity".
 Rakovsky would soon be removed from Ukraine and sent into honorary exile.

 The use of the Ukrainian language as the language of administration encountered major obstacles in the early 1920s as party membership in Ukraine in 1924 was: 45% Russian, 33% Ukrainian, and 14% Jewish.
 The second secretary of the Ukrainian Central Committee, Dmitry Lebed, promoted the Russian language and culture as the attributes of the city and falsely promoted the Ukrainian language as attributes of the countryside.
 Lebed argued that the Communists had to be on the side of the proletariat, not of the petty bourgeois and peasantry.
 Lebed was forced to abandon his public propaganda before the 12th Party Congress but his views had spread in the party leadership.

+On 27 July 1923 the Council of People's Commissars of the Ukrainian Socialist Soviet Republic adopted a decree on Ukrainization of schools and cultural-educational establishments, which was soon expanded to include state bureaucracy.
+However, that policy met opposition from ethnic Russians and Russified elements, and with time the process of Ukrainization slowed down.